Internationalist Workers' Left: Student movement, 2007–2008

 SYRIZA played a significant role in the movement for public university education in Greece.
 This was done primarily through the group's movement for the defense of article 16 of the Greek Constitution, which advocates only public education, during the Greek constitutional reform of 2007.
 This policy gave the coalition a unique dynamic, giving it an estimated 18% of the vote in polls during 2007 and 2008.

-The party of the SYN interpreted this success as a "demand" for a "responsible opposition" and for a "governmental program" - most of which was "realistic" measures (according to the tradition of Eurocommunism) or even "alternative, realistic bill proposals".
+The party of the SYN interpreted this success as a "demand" for a "responsible opposition" and for a "governmental program" – most of which was "realistic" measures (according to the tradition of Eurocommunism) or even "alternative, realistic bill proposals".
 This damaged SYRIZA's image, since it gave the signal of a return to center-left politics.
-The DEA questioned this tactic, and counterpoised the need for emphasis on the support of social struggles.
+The DEA questioned this tactic and counterposed the need for emphasis on the support of social struggles.

 December 2008 riots

 A major landmark in the history of SYRIZA was the December revolt of 2008.
-SYRIZA became the target of many right-wing parties in Greece after it supported riots following the death of a 16-year-old student by police.
+SYRIZA became the target of many right-wing parties in Greece after it supported riots following the death of a 16-year-old student by the police.
 Resulting from this move was targeting by the New Democracy Party, the Popular Orthodox Rally, PASOK and the Communist Party of Greece.
-Although this move resulted in SYRIZA's decline in polls, among the youth and worker's it "cleared" the party from SYN's previous history of centerleftism and medioracy.
+Although this move resulted in SYRIZA's decline in polls, among the youth and workers, it "cleared" the party from SYN's previous history of center-leftism.

-Re-engagement of left wing activists
+Re-engagement of left-wing activists

 During 2007 and 2008, SYRIZA became an inspiration for many disappointed and demobilized activists on the Left, who now approached the coalition in numbers.
-This fact was the basis for a discussion to make SYRIZA's position more moderate, including giving rights and obligations to members that are not affiliated to any of the allied organizations.
-In order to address this issue, SYRIZA established meeting with all of its affiliates throughout Greece.
-As a result, in recent years local, peripheral and central-level party structures have been established within SYRIZA.
-Some unaffiliated organizations, including AKOA, argued that the coalition should remain a unified party, and blamed the lack of support in SYRIZA on the fact that too many sub-party organizations existed.
+This fact was the basis for a discussion to make SYRIZA's position more moderate, including giving rights and obligations to members that are not affiliated with any of the allied organizations.
+In order to address this issue, SYRIZA established meetings with all of its affiliates throughout Greece.
+As a result, in recent years, local, peripheral and central-level party structures have been established within SYRIZA.
+Some unaffiliated organizations, including AKOA, argued that the coalition should remain a unified party and blamed the lack of support in SYRIZA on the fact that too many sub-party organizations existed.
 Meanwhile, Alekos Alavanos was succeeded in SYN's leadership by Alexis Tsipras, while Alavanos remained parliamentary chairman of SYRIZA.